sathvikbhagavan/trendtrackers/_portfolio/index.md

 # Uncovering New Ligand Families for HIV-1: A Journey into Molecular Discovery 🔍🧬

-Our mission?
-To uncover potential families of ligands that could be the key to tackling HIV-1.
+Our mission is to uncover potential families of ligands that could be the key to tackling HIV-1.
 But how do we do that?
-Well, we’ve got a toolkit of high-tech tricks up our sleeves to get to the heart of this molecular puzzle.
+Well, we’ve got a *toolkit* of high-tech tricks up our sleeves to get to the heart of this molecular puzzle!

 ## Decoding the Molecular Blueprint: From SMILES to Clusters 💡🔑